 serving network: A network that provides services to the user.
 The serving network can be a home subscriber network or a visited network.
 See also: visited network; home subscriber network.

-serving point of attachment (serving PoA): The PoA of the current link being used by the mobile node.
+serving point of attachment (serving PoA): The PoA of the current link being used by the MN.

-serving PoS: An MIH PoS that is currently providing the MIH services to the mobile node.
+serving PoS: An MIS PoS that is currently providing a media independent service to the MN.

 single-radio operation: In this mode, a dual radio device can receive and transmit on only one radio at a time.
 This is usually the mode of operation when radio frequencies of the two radios are close to each other (e.g., in IMT 2000 bands).
-Since only one radio can be active at a time in these types of devices, the source radio uses the back-end connection of the source network with the target network to prepare the target network for handover while maintaining the client side connections.
-Once the target preparation is complete the device switches from source radio to target radio.
-Since all the target preparation has been completed a priori, the target radio quickly establishes connectivity with the target network and all the connections are then transferred from source network to target network.
 See also: dual-radio operation.

-soft handover: Handover where facilities for supporting traffic flows are continuously available while the mobile node link-layer connection transfers from the serving point of attachment to the target point of attachment.
-The network allocates transport facilities to the target point of attachment prior to the occurrence of the link switch event (make-before-break).

 static conformance requirement: One of the requirements that specify the limitations on the combinations of implemented capabilities permitted in a real open system, which is claimed to conform to the relevant specification(s).

 static conformance review: A review of the extent to which the static conformance requirements are claimed to be supported by the system under test, by comparing the answers in the implementation conformance statement(s) and the system conformance statement with the static conformance requirements expressed in the relevant specifications.